Lexus LS: Fourth generation (XF40; 2006)

 Introduced at the January 2006 North American International Auto Show for the 2007 model year, the fourth-generation Lexus LS became the first Lexus model to be produced in both standard and long-wheelbase versions.
 Using an all-new platform, the LS 460 (USF40) uses the standard 2970 mm wheelbase, while the LS 460 L (USF41) features a stretched 3090 mm wheelbase.
 A hybrid version, LS 600h L (UVF46), was previewed at the New York International Auto Show in April 2006.
 At its introduction in 2006, it won the Car of the Year Japan award for the second time.

 The new LS came equipped with a new 4.6-litre 1UR-FSE V8 producing 283 kW and 498 Nm of torque, coupled to the first production eight-speed automatic transmission.
 The development of the LS 460 and its variants, led by chief engineer Moritaka Yoshida, began as Lexus was shifting its design strategy towards a more diversified product lineup, with new-vehicle launches largely focused on global markets.
 Externally, the Lexus LS received the styling cues of Lexus' new design direction, called L-finesse.
 First shown on the LF-Sh concept, the vehicle gained body forms running the length of the car, wheel arches, arrow-shaped chrome trim, a lower-set grille, and crystalline adaptive headlamps.

 After debuting a hybrid powertrain with the 2005 LF-Sh concept, Lexus began sales of the LS 600h L (UVF46), the first production V8-powered full-hybrid vehicle, in May 2007 for the 2008 model year.
 All-wheel drive versions of the non-hybrid LS 460 (USF45) and LS 460 L (USF46) models premiered at the Moscow International Automobile Salon.
 Debuting in late 2009 for the 2010 model year, the revised LS 460 and LS 460 L included restyled front and rear fascias, side mirror turn signals, and new wheel designs.
-A more substantial facelift was first shown in July 2012, incorporating the new Lexus corporate fascia, comprising the "spindle" grill and consequently sees the fitment of a redesigned bonnet, reshaped front wings and headlamps, and a new bumper.
+A more substantial facelift was first shown in July 2012, incorporating the new Lexus corporate fascia, comprising the "spindle" grille and consequently sees the fitment of a redesigned bonnet, reshaped front wings and headlamps, and a new bumper.
 The tail-lamps, boot lid, and rear bumper were also updated.